dogmaticdev/IRON/README.md

 "^" prints the word that is in memory then looks at the next word in memory.

 # "*"
-"+" loads the next word in memory to the main variable and looks at the next word in memory.
+"*" loads the next word in memory to the main variable and looks at the next word in memory.
 It doesn't print anything out and is used to skip words.
-I won't lie, the "+" is where this language becomes cursed and confusing, In the "Idiomatic IRON" section, I explain how to mitigate this complexity, but it is still a pain regardless.
 Ex: "turn 8bit param1"
 Before: "+"
 ```